-CS educators are currently grappling with impacts of AI on curriculum in a number of ways.
-There is much recent work exploring students' experiences using commercial generative AI products, such as ChatGPT and GitHub Copilot [5].
-For example, students use LLMs to assist with code debugging [13] or in authoring code or assignment solutions [11, 13].
-The research community has also investigated the development of custom tooling designed to help teach computer science material in pedagogically effective ways, or to scale teaching resources [14, 23].
+students' experiences using commercial generative AI products, such as ChatGPT and GitHub Copilot [1].
+For example, students use LLMs to assist with code debugging [9] or in authoring code or assignment solutions [7, 9].
+The research community has also investigated the development of custom tooling designed to help teach computer science material in pedagogically effective ways, or to scale teaching resources [10, 17].

-In contrast, other work has focused on teaching students how to introduce intelligent features to their own software through traditional machine learning approaches (training, testing, and deploying a model) [6, 12].
-Prompt-based models provide for an even lower barrier to entry for software integration, offering description-based invocation of a wide range of model capabilities [4, 15, 18].
+In contrast, other work has focused on teaching students how to introduce intelligent features to their own software through traditional machine learning approaches (training, testing, and deploying a model) [2, 8].
+Prompt-based models provide for an even lower barrier to entry for software integration, offering descriptionbased invocation of a wide range of model capabilities.

 Our perspective focuses on helping students understand how to integrate generative AI functionality into open-ended software design projects.
-This motivation connects to other research that aims to use generative AI as a design material (e.g., [20, 21]), allowing designers to prototype UI behavior with little technical skill.
-We focus on CS students with a design task that requires implementing functional software that mediates both intelligent UI features and traditional user interactions through code.
+This motivation connects to other research that aims to use generative AI as a design material (e.g. [14, 15]), allowing designers to prototype UI behavior with little technical skill.
+Our focus is on CS students with a design task that requires implementing functional software that mediates both intelligent UI features and traditional user interactions through code.